spendierk/UCCS-TKET-workshop-2022/README.md

 `pip install pytket`

 Additional extension modules are available for interfacing pytket with several quantum software packages, including: Qiskit, Cirq, PennyLane, pyQuil, and others.
-FOr this workshop, also install the Qiskit extension:
+For this workshop, also install the Qiskit extension:

 `pip install pytket-qiskit`